jt-xyzzy/piperplugin/README.md

 2. Download a voice model from [huggingface](https://huggingface.co/rhasspy/piper-voices/tree/main).
 Not sure which to choose?
 Try the US English high quality version of [Lessac](https://huggingface.co/rhasspy/piper-voices/tree/main/en/en_US/lessac/high) or listen to the available [voice samples](https://rhasspy.github.io/piper-samples/).

-3. Find the file path for the PiperTTS executable, your voice, and your voices json file.
+3. Find the file path for the PiperTTS executable and voice model.
 Open the plugin settings and paste in the paths.

 ## Using the Plugin